miralemd/picasso.js/README.md

 # picasso.js
-A charting library streamlined for building visualizations for on Qlik Sense Analytics platform.
+A charting library streamlined for building visualizations for the Qlik Sense Analytics platform.